mozilla-extensions/firefox-voice/INSTALL.md

 1. Run `git config --global core.autocrlf false` to prevent git from automatically converting line endings from LF to CRLF
 2. Run `npm config set script-shell "path\\to\\bash.exe"`.
 Point to the path where you have git-bash installed(using double backslashes).
 Example of path is `"C:\\Program Files\\git\\bin\\bash.exe"`.
 This enables npm to run linux-like commands.
 3. Fork and clone the [repository](https://github.com/mozilla/firefox-voice.git)
 4. To enable the npm scripts find your firefox installation, you need to create the environment variable `FIREFOX`.
 The easiest way to do this is to create the environment variable set to a **normalized path** using _System properties->Advanced->Environment Variables_.
 For example if the install path is `C:\Program Files\Firefox Nightly\firefox.exe` then **normalized path** is `/c/Program Files/Firefox Nightly/firefox.exe`.
-Alternatively, run `setx FIREFOX="normalized/path/to/firefox.exe"`. _Note: You may need to open a new terminal to detect the new environment variable._
+Alternatively, run `setx FIREFOX="normalized/path/to/firefox.exe"`.
+You can also set `$PROFILE` to a directory where the profile information is kept (it defaults to `./Profile/`). (_Note: You may need to open a new terminal to detect the new environment variable._)
 5. Now run `npm install` to install dependencies
 6. Run `npm start`.
 This will launch a new Firefox browser with the `firefox-voice` extension installed.